 Ectotherms are thought to have lower heritability of morphological traits than endotherms (Mousseau and Roff 1987), largely due to their dependence on external factors.
 Whether personality follows the same trend in ectotherms is yet to be completely explored, with preliminary meta-analyses suggesting it does (Bell et al. 2009).
 However, we know that low quality diets reduce behavioural repeatability in some spider species (Lichtenstein et al. 2016).
 Males also generally display more repeatability than females, the specific details of which were dependent on the behavioural trait in question (Andrew 1972, Wingfield 1994).
 L. delicata, specifically, have shown little evidence that suggests sexual differences in behavioural traits and correlations (Michalengeli et al. 2016).
 While the behaviours remain similar between males and females, the subsequent impacts of diet quality could differ since they have different nutritional demands (Reddiex et al. 2013).

-Behaviour has been extensively studied in fish, birds and mammals while relatively little has been carried out on reptiles (Waters et al. 2017).
-Many of the meta-analyses have included very few reptiles in their analysis of behaviour This project aims to fill this gap and provide insight into the behavioural implications of diet quality in the delicate skink, Lampropholis delicata.

 This study used female delicate skinks (Lampropholis delicata) to compare the effects of a high-quality diet and a low-quality diet on behaviour and behavioural syndromes.
 They are an invasive species that are now abundant in Eastern Australia, New Zealand, Hawaii and Lord Howe Island (Peace 2004).
 L. delicata are also generally highly social and exploratory (Chapple 2003, Duffield and Bull 2001) that have exploited novel environments to become successful colonizers (Chapple 2011).
+More exploratory delicate skinks are also more social and less neophobic (Michelangeli 2016).
+Since behavioural syndromes can constrain the evolution of species in novel environments (Dochtermann and Dingemanse 2013).
 Plastic species that are able to respond to the changing environment tend to become better invaders (Lee 2002).
 As such, I expect higher levels of plasticity in the species and to, therefore, observe behavioural changes in response to diet quality.
+These behavioural types were chosen based on the relevance to study species, Lampropholis delicata.
+L. delicata exhibit highly exploratory and social behaviour which is suggested to be important in colonization success (Chapple et al. 2011).

 Specifically, I hypothesise that there will be increased levels of sociability and exploration, and more neophobic individuals when they are fed low quality diets.

-More exploratory delicate skinks are also more social and less neophobic (Michelangeli 2016).
-Since behavioural syndromes can constrain the evolution of species in novel environments (Dochtermann and Dingemanse 2013), I predict that the successfully invasive delicate skink will have behavioural syndromes that readily respond to diet quality.
+I predict that the successfully invasive delicate skink will have behavioural syndromes that readily respond to diet quality.
 In other words, there will be significant differences in the strength of the behavioural syndromes present.

 METHODS